OXID-eSales/paypal-checkout-documentation/releases/paypal-checkout-350.rst

 Installation
 ------------

-To use :productname:`PayPal Checkout` V. 2.6.0, install it in your :productname:`OXID eShop` 6.3.x to 6.5.x.
+To use :productname:`PayPal Checkout` V. 3.5.0, install it in your :productname:`OXID eShop` 7.x.

 For more information, see :ref:`installation:Installation`.

 Update
 ------

-To use the features and fixes of :productname:`PayPal Checkout` V. 2.6.0 in an existing installation, perform an update.
+To use the features and fixes of :productname:`PayPal Checkout` V. 3.5.0 in an existing installation, perform an update.

 For more information, see :ref:`installation:Installing a minor update`.

-.. todo: reactivate in 2.5.1
+.. todo: reactivate in 3.5.1
     * :ref:`installation:Install Patch Update`